-This course, which has covered humanities and psychology in the past, covers two weeks of a typical, introductory college course introduces students to the challenges of lecture-style teaching, handling a college-level reading load, writing a research paper and taking a unit exam.
-Topics include the history learning disabilities, social policy, identification and treatment, science, medical and clinical frameworks, social construction, and the future of LDs.
-Students learn discipline-specific terminology, examine both classic and current issues in human cognition and apply concepts to their own cognitive processes and learning styles.
-The course also provides the opportunity for students to prepare for, and take, a unit exam, followed by an analysis of their performance to identify areas of strength and relative weaknesses.
+This course, which has covered humanities and psychology in the past, covers two weeks of a typical, introductory college course.
+It is meant to introduces students to the challenges of lecture-style teaching, handling a college-level reading load, writing a research paper, and taking a unit exam.
+The core lecture also provides the opportunity for students to prepare for, and take, a unit exam, followed by an analysis of their performance to identify areas of strength and relative weakness.
 This class is linked directly to the course in reading and study skills and the supplemental workshop offerings.

 Course in Reading and Study Skills

 This course uses both non-technology and technology-oriented approaches to teach students the study skills and strategies required in college—organization, active reading, note-taking, and test preparation—and includes a post-test analysis of performance on the College Lecture course unit exam to help students identify essential strategies for future college work.
 The course instructor functions as a type of academic advisor, working closely with each student to help them develop a plan on how to transfer the skills learned in this course to other types of courses and learning environments the student may encounter in their future endeavors.

 Students participate in a series of workshops designed to encourage development of self-understanding and self-advocacy.
-They include sessions introducing students to learning disabilities, assistive technology, researching information and writing a research paper, the neurological basis of learning differences such as ADHD, and laws related to LD and ADHD in college settings, adjusting to college, lifestyle choices, medication, health and leisure time.
+They include sessions introducing students to learning disabilities, assistive technology, researching information and writing a research paper, the neurological basis of learning differences such as ADHD, laws related to LD and ADHD in college settings, adjusting to college, lifestyle choices, medication, health, and leisure time.